HumbleUnicorn/OsidianNew/Obsidian New/90 Vault Assets/99 Help Files/MySnippets.md

 	- Click on the icon to toggle CSS snippets on or off.
 	- Select :rif_repeat: icon to reload CSS snippets.
 	- Select :luc_folder: icon to access snippets folder.
 - This is particularly useful if you have multiple CSS snippets for tasks that apply to different notes.
-Refer to [Snippetor](Snippetor.md) for more information on custom tasks or folders.
+Refer to [Snippetor](Snippetor.md) for more information on creating CSS snippets for *custom tasks* and *colored folders*.